greenbone/eulabeia/docs/roles/roles-and-relationship.md

 The main responsibility of a director is to delegate requests from a client to a corresponding sensor or serve data when available.

-A director is subscribed to:
+A director is subscribed to the following topics:

 - `scanner/cmd/scan/director`, see [scan](../message_example#scan)
 - `scanner/cmd/target/director`, see [target](../message_example#target)